cubanmakers/OpenLung/requirements/overview-statement.md

 - Must be adaptable to both invasive tubing and masks

 ### Assumptions, Risks, Obstacles
-- Assume core team is Trevor Smale, David Graham, Colin Keogh, Andrew Finkle
-- Assume just improving on MIT research group and Rice University Mechanical Engineering student group AmbuBag based emergency respirator.
+- Assume improving on MIT research group and Rice University Mechanical Engineering student group AmbuBag based emergency respirator based on known issues with those designs.
-- Assume facebook page is replaced by slack channel.
+- Assume communication to take place via slack channel.
 Communication is an obstacle due to volume of messages.
 - Assume gitlab page is primary source of documents and information.